How and where to Pitch an Idea for a Reality TV Show

 In these shows there is always a race or a competition of some kind and those competing are usually eliminated one-by-one and often by viewers votes.
 Examples of these shows are “Big Brother,” “I’m A Celebrity Get Me Out Of Here,” “Survivor” and “The Apprentice.”

 These are reality TV shows that don’t fit into any of the other categories.
-In these types of shows it’s usually a ‘fly on the wall’ type of show such as “Animal Hospital” or “The Osbournes” .
+In these types of shows it’s usually a ‘fly on the wall’ type of show such as “Animal Hospital” or “The Osbournes” or “Emergency Room” or “The First 48”.

 Reality TV shows have experienced a phenomenal worldwide success.
-They attract huge audiences and usually generate a massive amount of income through viewers voting calls.
+They attract huge audiences and some generate a massive amount of income through viewers voting calls.

 Due to the high volume of reality shows already broadcast, production companies are willing to pay large sums of money for fresh ideas that can bring in big ratings.